What is Ethiopian Coffee?

 Ethiopian Coffee Farming

 Most Ethiopian coffees are grown without use of agricultural chemicals in the most benign of conditions: under shade and intercropped with other crops.
-Harrars and Yirgacheffes in particular are what Ethiopians call "garden coffees," grown on small plots by villagers using completely traditional methods
+Harrars and Yirgacheffes in particular are what Ethiopians call "garden coffees," grown on small plots by villagers using completely traditional methods.
+The question remains, what is the best Ethiopian Coffee?
+Let's discuss the three categories of coffee arabica beans to get some insight into the differences in coffees.

 Three Categories of Coffee Arabica Beans